 In lawsuits, parties commonly subpoena bank records of other parties, sometimes casting a net far wider than necessary.
-Individuals and business can fight this approach but only with knowledge of the protections available.
+Individuals and businesses can fight this approach but only with knowledge of the protections available.

 Recently, a U.S. Bankruptcy Court in New York entered a ruling reminding individuals who are not parties to a lawsuit of their right to move to quash (or declare unenforceable) a subpoena issued on a bank holding their records.
 The court stated that individuals whose banking records are subpoenaed have a privacy interest in their personal financial affairs that gives them standing to move to quash a subpoena served on a non-party financial institution.
 To determine whether the information would be protected, the court stated it would balance the relevance of the information sought with the intrusion on the individual’s privacy interests.